waynodiablo/Oystercard/pills/datamapper.md

 DataMapper
 =========

-:construction: UNDER CONSTRUCTION :construction:

-[DataMapper](http://datamapper.org/) is an ORM (Object-relational mapper), which means that it provides a convenient way to interact with our data using classes and objects instead of working with database tables directly.
-DataMapper serves as a bridge between Ruby and SQL.
-It allows us to query a SQL database using ruby commands, and have the results from the SQL queries transformed into Ruby objects.

-We will be using postgres databases during the course, however DataMapper can be configured to use many different databases.
-This implies that we'll need to install an adapter to work with postgres, as well as the datamapper gem itself.
+##Adding the database

+For instructions on how to install your database (and learn some basic interactions via SQL) please [visit the PostgreSQL pill.](../pills/postgres.md)

+##Talking to the database with Ruby
+So now we have a database running on our machine, how do we talk to it from Ruby?
+We could start by looking for some low-level ruby libraries that allow us to interact directly with our database.
+For example, libraries that allow enable us to execute `SELECT` statements to retrieve rows of data from our tables.
+We could then work out how to convert this data into Ruby objects that we can use in our code.
+And that would be a _lot_ of work.
+Fortunately, this is a problem that has been solved many times before; what we need is an Object-Relational Mapper (ORM).

+We'll be using an ORM called [DataMapper](../pills/datamapper.md).
+DataMapper serves as a bridge between our Ruby classes and the database.
+It allows us to define mappings between our classes and tables declaratively using a DSL.
+Datamapper then handles all the necessary communication with the database to create, read, update and delete our data.

+DataMapper can be used with a variety of database engines, including postgres.
+For each database, there is an **adapter**.
+We'll need to install the adapter to work with postgres.
 Add these gems to your Gemfile:

 ```ruby
 gem 'data_mapper'